amanvalera/amanvalera.github.io/_pages/about.md

   overscroll-behavior-y: contain;
 }

-/* Snap container — passive wrapper */
-.snap-container {
+/* Container is just a wrapper, not scrollable */ .snap-container {
   height: auto;
   overflow: visible;